juanluisbaptiste/docker-otrs/README.md

 The first thing done by the upgrade process is to do a backup of the current version before starting with the upgrade process.
 Then it will follow the official upgrade instructions (run db upgrade script and upgrade modules, software was updated when pulling the new image).

 #### Modules (Add-ons)
 The upgrade process will upgrade official modules (FAQ, Survey, etc).
-If you have aditional 3rd party modules you will need to manually update them in _Package Manager_.
+If you have additional 3rd party modules you will need to manually update them in the _Package Manager_.

 #### Custom Skins & Configuration Files
 If you have custom skins or additional XML configuration files you will have to manually update them if needed.